Doors will

 A gloriously dripping clutch of miniatures,

-people pursue curious tasks and succumb to occult intensities.
+where people pursue curious tasks and succumb to occult

-or deep sea expeditions, but in a quotidian magical realism,
+storms or deep sea expeditions, but in a quotidian magical

-where gardens become floatation tanks and paragraphs are wet
+realism, where gardens become floatation tanks and paragraphs

-by humans and many others.
-This writing captures the beauty
+made by humans and many others.
+This writing captures the

-of aimlessness that leads to the making of an enchanting world.
+beauty of aimlessness that leads to the making of an enchanting

 View the talk